HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Authentication dialog

 9. Select the 'Change the default database to' check box and then from the list select which database to connect to.
-Then click *Next**.
+Then click :guilabel:`Next`.

 	.. _figALSDBD: